Basic bicycle maintenance on eBay

 Replace The Bicycle Chain on Time

 It is wise to replace the bicycle chain every 1000 miles or every 3 months if you commute a lot.
 New bicycle chains are not that expensive, and by doing that you can save the need to replace other – more expensive parts and more importantly, avoid ending up with a busted chain in the middle of a ride.

 Care for your Chains

 Cyclists need to maintain a clean and lubricated bicycle chain in order to ensure a smooth ride.
 Dirty or dry chains can slow you down.
 You’re best off using a lightweight motor oil to keep your chain greased and moving smoothly.

 There’s a common miss-conception about using WD-40 in the chains, some people say it’s not a lubricant and some say it can be used, the truth is that, “not being a lubricant” is a myth, so if it’s all you have, you can be confident in using it to lubricate your chain, in case you don’t have any other lubricant oil or grease.

 Check Your Brake Pads Periodically

 Cyclists who don’t maintain their brake pads properly often find themselves forking out large sums of cash every year to replace their pads.
-Bicycle brake pads are the rubber clamps that press against the rim of your wheel in order to slow down or come to a complete stop.
+Bicycle brake pads are the rubber clamps that press against the rim of your wheel to slow down or come to a complete stop.
 Having your brake pads frequently inspected is one of the best ways to avoid problems on the road.